Skip to main content

 Institute for Social Vision Design

-The Structure of the Care Worker Crisis — An 'Invisible Roadmap' to 2040
+The Structure of Japan's Care Worker Crisis — The 'Invisible Roadmap' to 2040

 What Is Happening

-Japan will face a shortage of 570,000 care workers by 2040.
-This is the projection published in 2024 by the Ministry of Health, Labour and Welfare (厚生労働省) in its "Required Number of Care Workers Based on the 9th Long-term Care Insurance Business Plan."
-The current workforce of approximately 2.15 million must grow to 2.72 million — a gap of 570,000.
+Care workers will face a shortage of 570,000 by 2040—this is the estimate from the Ministry of Health, Labour and Welfare's "Required Number of Care Workers Based on the 9th Long-Term Care Insurance Business Plan" published in 2024.
+The workforce needs to grow from approximately 2.15 million to 2.72 million.
+The expansion required is 570,000 workers.

 2022年度(現員)215万人